forax/smartass/doc/getting_started.md

    ```
    In the example above, if b = 0 before calling the code, the value
    of a is 3, if b = 3 then the value of a is null.

+   While the syntax of 'if' (or 'while') and a method call is
+   very similar, the blocks defined inside an 'if' or a 'while' are
+   not lambda thus share the same environment.
+   So a block inside an 'if' can modify the variables declared
+   before the 'if'.

    'throw' and 'return' can be used to stop the control flow,
    ```